padloc/site/content/privacy.md

-Your personal information is stored behind secured networks and is only accessible by a very limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
-In addition, all sensitive information you supply is encrypted via Secure Socket Layer (SSL) technology.
+Your personal information is stored behind secured networks and is only accessible by a very limited number of persons who have special access rights to such systems and are required to keep the information confidential.

 ## Third Party Disclosure